italian dessert recipes

 What if I don't have buttermilk?

-You can use milk and add a teaspoon of white vinegar to the 1/2 cup in the cake batter.
-Add 1/2 teaspoon to the milk for the frosting.
+You can use milk and add a teaspoon of white vinegar to the 1/2 cup milk that is called for in the cake batter.
+And then you could add 1/2 teaspoon to the milk for the frosting.
 It's a workaround.
 Not the greatest - but it works.

 Back to the top of the chocolate buttermilk cake.